onsi/ginkgo/docs/index.md

 `go run github.com/onsi/ginkgo/v2/ginkgo`

-This alone, however, is often not enought.
+This alone, however, is often not enough.
 The Ginkgo CLi includes additional dependencies that aren't part of the Ginkgo library - since your code doesn't import the cli these dependencies probably aren't in your `go.sum` file.
 To get around this it is idiomatic Go to introduce a `tools.go` file.
 This can go anywhere in your module - for example, Gomega places its `tools.go` at the top-level.
 Your `tools.go` file should look like:

 ```go
 //go:build tools